Developing World Class Field Hockey in Maryland

 Coach Della played field hockey and lacrosse in high school.
 Coach Della continued her lacrosse career at the University of Maryland for four years and played in the NCAA Division 1 National Championship game.
 She has been coaching for Bays field hockey and lacrosse for the past five years and is a reading teacher at Folger McKinsey Elementary School.

 Coach Wild is a Physical Education teacher at the Severn Lower School.
-Betz has coached both indoor and outdoor SPark teams for twelve years, taking SPark teams to Festival, Disney, and the National Indoor Tournament.
-At NITs, her teams have finished first in the U16 A pool in 2007, 1st in the U14 pool in 2008, 2nd in the U19 C pool in 2009, and 1st in the U12 pool in 2015.
+Betz has coached both indoor and outdoor SPark teams for fourteen years, taking SPark teams to Festival, Disney, Shooting Star and the National Indoor Tournament.
+At NITs, her teams have finished first in the U16 A pool in 2007, 1st in the U14 pool in 2008 and 2017, 2nd in the U19 C pool in 2009, and 1st in the U12 pool in 2015.
+She has also coached teams to a first place finish at Shooting Star in 2016 and the Limelight Tournament in 2015.
 Betz began her playing career at Severna Park High School, winning the Maryland State Championship in 1980 and 1981, serving as captain her senior year.
 She was a member of Salisbury University's National Championship team in 1986 and still plays field hockey in the Anne Arundel County Summer Recreation league with her team which captured four of six championships in Anne Arundel County.
 Betz was inducted into the Severna Park High School Athletic Hall of Fame in 2005.
 Betz is currently the Head Coach for Varsity field hockey at the Severn School in Severna Park, MD.
-She also coaches youth teams for Green Hornets field hockey and girl's lacrosse.

 Coach Dalisera began her field hockey career in Severna Park playing with SPark and Green Hornets.
 She lettered in field hockey at Severna Park High School as a goalkeeper.
 She was a captain her senior year and won the Maryland State Championship three consecutive years.
 At SPark, her team won the 2007 National Indoor Tournament in the U16 division competing in the A pool.
 Coach Dalisera was named All-State and All-County in 2009.
 After high school, Coach Dalisera played Division 1 field hockey at American University While there, she was a Patriot League champion in 2010 and 2013.
 She was recognized on the Patriot League All-Tournament Team, All-Mid-Atlantic Region Second team, All-Patriot League Second Team, named to the NFHCA Division 1 National Academic Squad and Patriot League Academic Honor Roll.
 Coach Dalisera ranks 6th all-time at American University with a career save percentage of 0.745.
 She also participated on USA field hockey Junior High Performance team in 2011 and Senior High Performance team in 2014 and 2015.
 Coach Dalisera was a member of the USA Women's National Indoor Team from 2011-2015 and travelled to Germany and Canada to compete with the team.
 She was named MVP in game 3 of the 2014 Can-Am series held in Toronto.
 She also competed in the 2014 Pan American Indoor Field Hockey Championship in Uruguay where the team placed 3rd.
 She continues to play for the SPark Women's team and at various events in the region.
 After graduating, Ashley coached at Severna Park High School from 2014-2015 and is now coaching her first season at the Severn School as the Assistant Varsity Coach.
 Coach Dalisera has her Level 1 and Level 2 NFHCA coaching certifications and is an instructor at the USA Field Hockey coaching certification courses.